Innovation is key to improved environmental performance

 Companies such as Shell are leaders in innovative approaches to methane detection technology.
 Shell is piloting a project to test next-generation methane detection technologies.
 The pilot project, located at one of Shell’s shale gas sites near Rocky Mountain House in Alberta, will enable better early detection and repair of methane leaks, leading to reduced emissions.

 Collaboration on research and innovation

 Through various partnerships and programs, industry is working together to develop innovative solutions to improve environmental performance.
 The Alberta Upstream Petroleum Research Fund (AUPRF) was created to minimize the environmental impact of the industry through research and development, innovation, and collaboration.
-The Petroleum Technology Alliance of Canada (PTAC) formed the Tight Oil and Gas Innovation Network to identify technological solutions to challenges related to multi-stage hydraulic fracturing.

 The B.C.
-Oil and Gas Research Innovation Society (OGRIS) is a not-for-profit society with membership from CAPP, Explorers and Producers Association of Canada and the B.C.
-Oil and Gas Commission and serves to enable relevant applied research to inform environmental matters related to oil and gas exploration and development in B.C.
+Oil and Gas Research Innovation Society (OGRIS) is a not-for-profit society with membership from CAPP, Explorers and Producers Association of Canada and the BC Oil and Gas Commission and serves to enable relevant applied research to inform environmental matters related to oil and natural gas exploration and development in B.C.